 Necropolis of Bet She’arim: A Landmark of Jewish Renewal (2015)

 This archaeological site was partially excavated to reveal several rock-cut tombs and necropolis.
 It was recognized as one of the cultural sites under the list of UNESCO World Heritage Sites in Israel because it exhibits an extensive burial cave system that dates back to the ancient times.
 Not only is the necropolis made of tombs, mausoleums and monuments, they also contain an impressive array of painted inscriptions depicted in various languages such as Greek, Hebrew, and Aramaic.
 It has been dubbed by expert archaeologists as the most extensive ancient Jewish cemetery.

 Old City of Acre (2001)

 The Old City of Acre is a walled historic port in Israel.
-The present Acre showcases remains and ruins from the earlier settlements in the region, which dates back to the Phoenician period.
-From citadels, to baths, to fortifications, you will find that many of the Crusader town’s past remain intact until today.
-Experts also cite it as the purest example of the preservation of the Crusader kingdom of Jerusalem.
+The present Acre showcases the remains and ruins of the earlier settlements in the region, which dates back to the Phoenician period.
+From citadels to baths, to fortifications, you will find that many of the Crusader town’s past remain intact until today.
+Experts also cite it as the purest example of the preservation of the Crusader Kingdom of Jerusalem.

 Mount Carmel is located in Haifa, Israel.
 It was recognized as a culturally important site in Israel because it showcased examples of human evolution.
 There are four caves included in this UNESCO listing: Me’arat HaTanur or Tabun Cave, Me’arat HaGamal or Camel Cave, Me’arat HaNahal or Stream Cave, and Me’arat HaGedi or Young Goat Cave.
 The first human burial was discovered on this site.